ICWallis/Stanford-Geothermal-Python-Sessions--Intermediate/README.md

 ## Setup Instructions

-Participants attending this intermediate session directly after the beginner session can use the same environnement.
+Participants attending this intermediate session directly after the beginner session can use the same environment.
 I will demonstrate how to install other packages directly into that environment.

-Participants attending only the intermediate session can either follow the setup instructions [here](https://github.com/ICWallis/Stanford-Geothermal-Python-Sessions--Beginner) or build an environnement from the requirements.yml in this repo.
+Participants attending only the intermediate session can either follow the setup instructions [here](https://github.com/ICWallis/Stanford-Geothermal-Python-Sessions--Beginner) or build an environment from the requirements.yml in this repo.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ICWallis/Stanford-Geothermal-Python-Sessions--Intermediate/main)